ciso-assistant-community

 Take a look at the tools

 directory and its dedicated README.
-The convert_library.py
+The convert_library_v2.py

 script will help you create your library from a simple Excel file.
-Once you have structured your items in that format, just run the script and use the resulting yaml file.
+Once you have structured your items in that format, just run the script and use the resulting YAML file.

 You can also find some specific converters in the tools directory (e.g. for CIS or CCM Controls).